TDStrasser/Kookaberry-Accelerometer/README.rst

 The sequence of operation is:

 1. Mount the module securely on the vehicle whose acceleration is to be measured.
-2. If necessary, connect to **KookaIDE** or **Thonny** to edit the key recording parameters in the script.

-   # Initial conditions

-   DURATION = 5 # The logging duration in seconds

-   PERIOD = 10 # The period between samples in milliseconds

-   THRESHOLD = 20 # The threshold acceleration in m/sec^2 which initiates logging when armed

-   PRESAMPLES = 10 # The number of samples retained prior to reaching the recording threshhold

-When edited, resave to the /app folder on the module.

-1. Place the vehicle on its launch position.
+2. Place the vehicle on its launch position.
-2. Switch the power on by moving the jumper next to the battery on the pins closest to white pushbutton.
+3. Switch the power on by moving the jumper next to the battery on the pins closest to white pushbutton.
 The Red LED should illuminate.

 .. _mready: